suit-wg/suit-report/draft-ietf-suit-report.md

 suit-record-properties contains any measured properties that led to the command failure.
-For example, this could be the actual value of a SUIT_Digest or class identifier.
-This is encoded in a SUIT_Parameters block as defined in {{I-D.ietf-suit-manifest}}.
+For example, this could be the actual value of a SUIT\_Digest or class identifier.
+This is encoded in a SUIT\_Parameters block as defined in {{I-D.ietf-suit-manifest}}.

-# The SUIT_Report {#suit-report}
+# The SUIT\_Report {#suit-report}

 Some metadata is common to all records, such as the root manifest: the manifest that is the entry-point for the manifest processor.
-This metadata is aggregated with a list of SUIT_Records.
-The SUIT_Report may also contain a list of any system properties that were measured and reported, and a reason for a failure if one occured.
+This metadata is aggregated with a list of SUIT\_Records.
+The SUIT\_Report may also contain a list of any system properties that were measured and reported, and a reason for a failure if one occurred.

 CDDL
 ~~~